-President Lee Jae-myung speaks during a Cabinet meeting at the presidential office building in Yongsan, Seoul, on the 9th. /Courtesy of News1
+President Lee Jae-myung speaks during a Cabinet meeting at the presidential office in Yongsan, Seoul, on the 9th. /Courtesy of News1

-This is the third time Lee has effectively singled out the Unification Church and publicly raised suspicions of political involvement.
-On the 2nd at a Cabinet meeting, he pointed to cases of political interference by religious foundations and said, "Foundations that commit actions condemned as violating the Constitution and laws should be dissolved," and at the Cabinet meeting the previous day he spoke in the same vein, instructing officials to review legal procedures to see whether forced dissolution is possible.
-An official at the presidential office said in a phone call, "Following yesterday, there was also an order this morning for a strict investigation into unlawful religious groups."
+This is the third time Lee has publicly raised suspicions of political involvement, effectively targeting the Unification Church.
+On the 2nd at a Cabinet meeting, he pointed to cases of political interference by religious foundations and said, "Foundations that engage in conduct condemned as violating the Constitution and the law should be dissolved," and he made a similar point at the Cabinet meeting the day before.
+He also repeatedly told relevant ministries to review the legal procedures to see whether a forced dissolution of a religious group is possible.

 ※ This article has been translated by AI.
 Share your feedback here.